diyaS-15/AI-music-recommender/README.md

 # AI-music-recommender

-This AI music recommendation webapp takes in user input for the mood and the event/audience and uses Gemini model to return a song recommendation.
+## Description
+Welcome!
+This is music recommendation webapp where the user can input their current mood, intended event or audience and recieve a recommended song with a playable preview.
+This was done using Gemini Developer API, Spotify Web API, and Streamlit in Python.

-- Utilized Gemini API to run the model and generate a song
+- Gemini Developer API allowed for easy intelligent song recommendation using the Gemini model
-- Utilized Spotify Web API to get tracks and integrate song preview function
+- Spotify Web API was used to integrate song preview functionality to play recommended track
-- Used Python's Streamlit library to launch webapp to host the information
+- Streamlit for convient frontend to display webapp

 The project can be run locally using streamlit run web.py

 ## Files:
 - web.py: main file that has gemini api call, spotify api call, and streamlit code